 Minturn’s quaint alpine village lies hidden away on US-24, a few miles off the bustle of interstate-70.
 Between its historic district and nearby recreation, you’ll find some fantastic things to do around town.

 With all the benefits of being just minutes from all of Vail Valley’s wonders, Minturn makes an excellent base for exploring central Colorado.
-It lies in-between Avon and Vail, and you can drive to either in under ten minutes.
-Minturn makes a perfect day trip off-the-beaten path exploring Colorado’s mountain sides.
+It lies in between Avon and Vail, and you can drive to either in under ten minutes.
+Minturn makes a perfect day trip off-the-beaten path exploring Colorado’s mountainsides.

 Year-round